gugazimmermann/dragonspage/article.md

 Yeah, this is what we want.
 But if for some reason we send the wrong dragon data and want to delete, just run:

-`curl --header "Content-Type: application/json" --request DELETE --data '{"dragon_name": "<DRAGON_NAME>"}' <URL_ENDPOINT>`
+curl --header "Content-Type: application/json" --request DELETE --data '{"dragon_name": "<DRAGON_NAME>"}' <URL_ENDPOINT>

-To destroy everything just run `cdk destroy` and the output will be similar to this:
+To destroy everything just run `CDK destroy` and the output will be similar to this:

 **✅  DragonspageStack: destroyed**

-But we don't want to destroy everything right now, Mary would definitely not like this as we still have to show what we are doing.

-So let's create a quick React webpage to call the API and show the dragons that we have for now.
+But we don’t want to destroy everything right now, Mary would not like this as we still have to show what we are doing.
+So let’s create a quick React webpage to call the API and show the dragons that we have for now.

 ### Creating a React Single Page

 > NOTE: This is not the ideal thing to do, have the frontend and backend inside the same repo, but just to keep things simple we'll use this way, like a mono-repo.

-> I'll go fast and dirty in this part, the focus of this article  is not React, but the CDK.
+I'll go fast and dirty in this part, the focus of this article  is not React, but the CDK.

-First of all open `tsconfig.json` and add *frontend* to exclude `"exclude": ["cdk.out","frontend"]`.
-Now in root folder `./` of the project start a new react page running `npx create-react-app frontend --template typescript --use-npm`, and `cd frontend/` and `npm start`... yeah, probably you will receive a error like this one:
+First of all open `tsconfig.json` and add frontend to exclude `"exclude": ["cdk.out","frontend"]`.
+Now in the root folder `./` of the project start a new react page running `npx create-react-app frontend --template typescript --use-npm`, and `cd frontend/` then `npm start`...
+Right, probably you will receive an error like this one:

 ```
 The react-scripts package provided by Create React App requires a dependency: